 Orthodontics is a specialised field.
-To gain the ultimate goal of straight teeth there is a great deal for an Orthodontist to consider.
+To gain the ultimate goal of straight teeth there is a great deal for a dental professional to consider.
 Orthodontic treatment involves gradually moving the teeth and/or bone, which can affect the patient's dental health, bite and appearance.
 Things can potentially go wrong if patients are treated without being thoroughly examined, diagnosed, and supervised by a qualified dental professional.

-Peak bodies for Dentists and Orthodontists in Australia and overseas strongly advise patients not to undergo at-home orthodontic treatments.
+Peak bodies for dentists and orthodontists in Australia and overseas strongly advise patients not to undergo at-home orthodontic treatments.
 Experts warn that DIY treatments could worsen existing dental problems, lead to costly remedial treatment and even cause tooth loss and permanent damage to the teeth, gums, jaw joints or jaws.

-Some companies use the selling point that cases are reviewed by Orthodontists.
-But those Orthodontists might not be in Australia or fully qualified and it's important to bear in mind that not every country has Orthodontists whose standards are as high as ours and with the same level of expertise.
-Australian Orthodontists must have a university Dentistry degree, as well as a three-year specialist post-graduate degree in orthodontics.
-They must also be registered with the Australian Health Practitioners Regulation Agency, which sets national standards and works to protect the public.
+Some companies use the selling point that cases are reviewed by orthodontists.
+But those orthodontists might not be in Australia or fully qualified and it's important to bear in mind that not every country has orthodontists whose standards are as high as ours and with the same level of expertise.
+Australian orthodontists must have a university dentistry degree, as well as a three-year specialist post-graduate degree in orthodontics.
+They must also be registered with the Australian Health Practitioner Regulation Agency, which sets national standards and works to protect the public.